pivotal/docs-tap/install-aws.hbs.md

-# Installing Tanzu Application Platform package and profiles on AWS
+# Install Tanzu Application Platform package and profiles on AWS

 This topic describes how to install Tanzu Application Platform packages from the Tanzu Application Platform package repository on to AWS.